JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 :numref:`fig-mode-comparison` shows a comparison of the approaches discussed above to MgO.
 The DFT calculations were performed by Castep.
 The incident angle is 45\ :superscript:`o` and the film thickness is 1\ |micron|.
-The 'Thick slab' mode can be regarded as a limiting case as the simulated slab becomes thicker, the calculations tend to follow the 'thick slab' curve more closely.
+The 'Thick slab' mode can be regarded as a limiting case as the simulated slab becomes thicker.
+The calculations tend to follow the 'thick slab' curve more closely.
 The 'Coherent thin film' curve shows large amplitude oscillations before and after the restrahlung region of absorption.
 These are damped by including partial incoherence but are not completely removed.
 The partial incoherence settings in this case were; 100 samples and up to 10% deviation in incident angle, thickness and crystal orientation, with no smoothing.
 The incoherent curve shows no oscillations and follows the thick mode curve near the restrahlung region.